 The MK6 GTI is the 6th generation of the legendary Volkswagen Golf.
 Having been released in Europe at the end of 2008 and in the United States the following year, it was well-received in all markets.
 This was good news for the suits in Wolfsburg because, much like the TV makeover shows of its era, the “new” MK6 was essentially just the previous Mark 5 model in a new dress.

 The MK6 is powered by a direct-injected 2.0L turbocharged (CCBZ) engine producing 210hp and 207lb-ft.
 It is a bit more than the MK5’s 197hp, but not much.
-Subtle cosmetic changes, like sharper headlamps and a wider front grille, separate them.
+Subtle cosmetic changes separate them, like sharper headlamps and a wider front grille.
 If you own or are thinking of buying a 2008 to 2014 Golf GTI and want to know what to expect regarding reliability, here are a few things you should look for.

 1. Timing Chain Tensioner